Crystal Lake, Illinois: Recent history

 On April 11, 1965, during the Palm Sunday tornado outbreak, a large and devastating tornado damaged or destroyed large portions of the city.
 Six people were killed by the tornado, and a further 75 wounded.
-Damages in the city totaled over $1.5 million, as 80 homes and a shopping center were completely destroyed.
+Damages in the city totaled over $1.5 million, as 80 homes, mostly in the Coventry and Colby's Home Estates neighborhoods, and a shopping center were completely destroyed.
 Disaster shelters were set up to house the homeless, and then-governor of Illinois, Otto Kerner, Jr., personally visited the city to view the damage.

+Crystal Lake is the city where the tradition of giving gold coins to the Salvation Army anonymously began in 1982.

+During the 1970s, the Academy Awards Oscar statues were cast in Crystal Lake.

-In the past 20 years, the history of Crystal Lake has consisted mainly of the growing of suburban subdivisions, as the population increased to 38,000 in the 2000 Census from 21,823 in the 1990 Census.
+In the late 20th century and early 21st century, the history of Crystal Lake consisted mainly of the growth of suburban subdivisions, as the population increased to 38,000 in the 2000 Census from 21,823 in the 1990 Census.
 In order to deal with the growth, Crystal Lake South High School was opened in 1978.
 Previously, Crystal Lake Community High School (now Crystal Lake Central High School) had served the entire city of Crystal Lake since 1924.
-Even more recently a third high school, Prairie Ridge High School, opened in 1997 north of the city to accommodate the spread moving into the area between Crystal Lake and the two communities directly to its north, Prairie Grove and Bull Valley.
+A third high school, Prairie Ridge High School, opened in 1997 north of the city to accommodate the spread moving into the area between Crystal Lake and the two communities directly to its north, Prairie Grove and Bull Valley.

-Some challenges currently facing the city of Crystal Lake include a large and sudden increase in immigration, and an inconvenient road system leading to frequently snarled traffic.
-However, the overall quality of life and education in the city remains quite high.
-In addition, a robust city park system and continued revitalization of the downtown area, including a new city hall, have continued to make Crystal Lake an attractive community for new residents.
-Another positive note for the city is that Crystal Lake is the city where the tradition of giving gold coins to the Salvation Army anonymously began in 1982.

-The Raue Center for the Arts, in the downtown district, has distinguished itself as a regional and national tourism draw.
-The National Piano Conference has been held in the Raue Center since 2012.